HUD Housing Counseling Intermediary

 As an Intermediary, we secure funding from HUD and pass it on to an affiliate network of HUD-approved housing counseling agencies in the Midwest.
 We help these agencies with administrative functions, and assist each agency to ensure it meets program standards and client needs.
 We aid them in expending funds, leveraging other resources, compiling reports, training staff, and staying abreast of new funding opportunities.
 With our support and resources, these agencies are able to help more families and create more change in their communities.

-Since starting in 2014, our network has nearly tripled in size from twelve to thirty-two affiliated agencies.
-We now manage $1.3 million in counseling funds, helping our affiliates become more efficient and provide more comprehensive services.
+Since starting in 2014, our network has nearly tripled in size from twelve to thirty-five affiliated agencies.
+We now manage $1.4 million in counseling funds, helping our affiliates become more efficient and provide more comprehensive services.

 Congrats to our Intermediary affiliates on being 100% certified!
 Counselors at every agency have passed the recently introduced HUD-certified housing counseling exam.